 - The network always explicitly releases the subsequent CPAC configuration for candidate PSCells after an inter-MN PCell change.

-- Upon the release of SCG, the UE releases the stored subsequent CPAC configuration in SN format.
+- Upon the release of SCG, the UE autonomously releases the stored subsequent CPAC configuration in SN format.
 Upon the release of SCG, the UE releases or maintains the stored subsequent CPAC configuration in MN format according to the network indication.

 - The same candidate PSCell configuration can be used for CPA execution and CPC execution, but with different execution conditions of the candidate PSCell.